nriddiford/cnvPlotteR/README.md

 ### Plot single chromosome

-* Will default to plotting X chrom if not chrom specified
+* Will default to plotting X chromosome if `chrom` not specified

 ```
 chromPlot(cnv_file = "data/test.window-10000.cnv")